hongjinn/myproject-django-gunicorn-nginx/README.md

   * Now do ```scp -i ~/.ssh/AWS_EC2_key.pem -r myproject ubuntu@101.42.69.777:/home/ubuntu/```
   * Now our AWS EC2 should have all the project files

-# Set up web server
+# Set up virtual environment and install dependencies

 * Now lets create a virtual environment folder on your EC2.
-This is critical as mod_wsgi will point to it
+We also need to install stuff like Django and Gunicorn
 ```
 # From your EC2
 python3 -m venv /home/ubuntu/myproject/venv                   # Create your virtual environment